inky03/psych-wiki/docs/creating-a-mod/creating-a-custom-stage.md

 end
 ```
 As you can see, we've applied the same functions, just using different values!
 Now our stage looks like this:

 <img src="../../img/creating-a-mod/creatingstage-complete.png" width="600" alt="Our complete stage">

 Now we have a fully functional stage!
-If you want to learn more, and do more advanced things, refer to the [Lua Script API](../lua/psych-api/index.md)!
+If you want to learn more and do more advanced things, refer to the [Lua Script API](../lua/psych-api/index.md)!